folio-org/docs/content/en/docs/Users/_index.md

 The Claimed returned report is a comma-separated values (CSV) file that displays all users with claimed returned materials.

 -   In the **User search results** pane, click **Actions \> Claimed returned report (CSV)**.
-A *Export in progress* message appears and depending on your browser and its configurations, the file either automatically downloads or you are prompted to open and save it.
+An *Export in progress* message appears and depending on your browser and its configurations, the file either automatically downloads or you are prompted to open and save it.
 If there are no claimed return items to report, a *No items found* message will appear and no file is generated.

 ## Cash drawer reconciliation report